In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Mimesis is not always innocent.
 For animals, it is often a matter of life and death, and for humans, it is equally about power.
 The power exercised over them allows people to become someone else.
 And vice versa, they can counter-power by trying to embody it.

-It provides the best possible analysis of the causes of conflict, the contagious nature of violence, and the ubiquitous use of the scapegoat mechanism by individuals and communities.
+The mimetic theory is important.
+It allows us to think clearly and thoroughly about the greatest threat to human survival: our violence.
+Therefor it offers the best analysis of the causes of conflict.
+It explains the contagious nature of violence.
+It also highlights the pervasive use of the scapegoat mechanism by individuals and communities.

 René Girard